The Steps to Start a New Timebank

-Finally, for a broad overview of the start-up journey, check out all the steps listed below, then turn to the start-up toolkit at the Timebank Knowledge Commons.
+For a broad overview of the start-up journey, check out the video from Ioby below, and the 7 steps listed below that.
+You can also turn to the start-up toolkit at the Timebank Knowledge Commons.
 It was put together by a group of truly dedicated Timebankers who spent months collecting the vast amount of how-to information created and used by Timebanking pioneers and leaders.
 They have organized that information and posted it in a forum that allows people to comment on what they find particularly helpful.
-We believe that you will gain even more from this powerful resource after you have taken part in hosting and presenting The Gathering 1 at least one time, and maybe several times more.
+We believe that you will gain even more from that powerful resources after you have taken part in hosting and presenting The Gathering — either Level 1, or all levels.

 Seven Key Steps